 Padding is supported in every version of Outlook and other popular email service providers.
-You can add padding to a content block by selecting that content clock in the email designer and clicking the Options tab located on the right-hand side of the screen.
-However, it's important to note that padding may make your content appear narrow when viewed on a mobile device.
+You can add padding to a content block by selecting the container or structure in the email designer and adjusting the padding on the menu on the right.
+However, padding may make your content appear narrow when viewed on a mobile device.

 Line height is not consistently supported

-Outlook does not support "Justify" text alignment:
+Outlook does not support "Justify" text alignment.

 Unfortunately, there isn't a fix to force Outlook to support justified text alignment.